grafana/grafana-plugin-examples/CONTRIBUTING.md

 ## Report an Error or Bug

+The exampels in this repository are auto-generated from [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin).

 If you run into an error or bug with the project:

-- Open an Issue at https://github.com/grafana/grafana-plugin-examples/issues
+- Open an Issue at [https://github.com/grafana/plugin-tools/issues](https://github.com/grafana/plugin-tools/issues).
 - Include _reproduction steps_ that someone else can follow to recreate the bug or error on their own.
 - Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.